YahooArchive/mojito/docs/dev_guide/code_exs/view_engines.rst

 ----------------------

 A view engine is code that applies data returned by the controller to a view.
 This is most often done by interpreting the view as a template.
-View engines in Mojito can be at either the application or mojit level.
-This example uses an application-level view engine addon that could theoretically be used by multiple mojits.
+View engines in Mojito can function at either the application or mojit level.
+This example uses an application-level view engine addon, allowing multiple mojits to use it although the example only uses one mojit.

 Installing a Rendering Engine
 -----------------------------

-You could write your own rendering engine or copy code into your Mojito application, but this example follows the typical use case of installing a rendering engine with ``npm``.
+You could write your own rendering engine or copy code into your Mojito application, but this example follows the most common use case of installing a rendering engine with ``npm``.
 We will be installing the rendering engine `Handlebars <http://handlebarsjs.com>`_ with ``npm``.

-Your Mojito application is simply a ``npm`` module that has a ``package.json`` file and can have a ``node_modules`` directory for locally installing other modules.

-From your application directory, you would use ``npm`` to install ``handlebars``:
+Because your Mojito application is simply a ``npm`` module, you can have a ``node_modules`` directory for locally installing other modules.
+Thus, from your application directory, you would use the following ``npm`` command to install ``handlebars``:

 ``app_dir/ $ npm install handlebars --local``

-After you have installed ``handlebars``, a ``node_modules`` directory will be created with the following contents:
+After you have installed ``handlebars``, a ``node_modules`` directory will be created with the contents similar to the following:

 ::